Chris Columbus (filmmaker): 1991–2000: Comedies and romances

-In 1995, Columbus co-founded his own production company, 1492 Pictures, named after the year that Christopher Columbus reached the Americas; a pun on his own name.
-He then wrote and directed another film, a remake of the French film Neuf mois, titled Nine Months (1995) which was produced by 1492 Pictures.
+In 1995, Columbus co-founded his own production company, 1492 Pictures, named after the year that Christopher Columbus reached the Americas, as a pun on his own name.
+He then wrote and directed another film, a remake of the French film Neuf mois titled Nine Months (1995), which was produced by 1492 Pictures.
 A romantic comedy, Nine Months starred Hugh Grant, Julianne Moore, Tom Arnold, Joan Cusack, Jeff Goldblum, and Robin Williams.
 The story centers on a man who finds out that his longtime girlfriend is pregnant and has to change his lifestyle.
 Although the film was criticized for being "mismanaged", it was a commercial success, grossing $138.5 million at the box office.
 Columbus followed up on this effort with Stepmom (1998), a comedy-drama starring Julia Roberts, Susan Sarandon, and Ed Harris.
 Writing for the Los Angeles Times, Kenneth Turan praises Roberts and Harris' performances despite the script having a "tiny handful of honest moments".
 With an estimated budget of $50 million, the film grossed a healthy $159.7 million worldwide.
 Sarandon also earned a Golden Globe nomination for Best Actress in a Motion Picture Drama.

-Columbus reunited with Robin Williams for his next project, 1999's Bicentennial Man.
-Based on the novel, The Positronic Man by Isaac Asimov and Robert Silverberg, the film tells the story of a robot who becomes human-like and acquires emotions.
+Columbus collaborated again with Robin Williams for his next project, 1999's Bicentennial Man.
+Based on the novel The Positronic Man, by Isaac Asimov and Robert Silverberg, the film tells the story of a robot who becomes human-like and acquires emotions.
 The supporting cast included Sam Neill, Embeth Davidtz, Wendy Crewson, and Oliver Platt.
 The film was released on December 17, 1999, and was a commercial failure, grossing $87.4 million from a budget of $100 million.
 Critical response to the film were mixed, with Ben Falk of the BBC describing it as "the worst kind of movie – one with no direction, no identity, and above all no heart".
 Peter Stack of San Francisco Chronicle opined of the film, "It's a bit strange, and strained.
 More syrupy melodrama than comedy [...] doesn't have much of the usual Williams manic antics", but compliments the computer-generated imagery.
 Bicentennial Man was nominated for the Academy Award for Best Makeup at the 72nd Academy Awards.